-Special Examination Arrangements may also be approved for students with disabilities, illnesses or other circumstances that affect their ability to access a VCE external assessment.
+Special Examination Arrangements may also be approved for students with disabilities, illnesses or other circumstances that affect their ability to access the General Achievement Test (GAT) and VCE external assessments.
 Special Examination Arrangements applications are made to the Victorian Curriculum and Assessment Authority (VCAA) through the student’s school.
 For more information, refer to: or email the Special Provisions team at or phone .

 Identify a support person

 The student should also be offered support upon their return to school.
 This may involve a member of staff, the leadership or wellbeing team, or a combination of these.

 Where possible, it is beneficial to have the student identify who they would nominate as their support person.
 Having an already established relationship is going to be beneficial and increase the likelihood that they access support if they become overwhelmed at school.